What new physics can we extract from inflation using the ACT DR6 and DESI DR2 Observations?: Models under Study

 The \textbf{Starobinsky model} originates from an $f(R)$ modification to the Einstein-Hilbert action, specifically $f(R) = R + R^2 / (6 M^2)$, where $M$ is a mass scale.
 This model is dynamically equivalent to a scalar-tensor theory with a potential that asymptotically approaches a plateau at large field values in the Einstein frame, providing robust predictions for $n_s$ and a characteristically small $r$ \cite{Starobinsky:1980te}.

 The \textbf{$\alpha$-attractor T-Model} arises from superconformal supergravity models in which the kinetic term exhibits a pole structure.
-The Einstein-frame potential takes the form $V(\phi) = V_0 \tanh^2(\phi / \sqrt{6\alpha})$, where $\alpha$ controls the width of the plateau.
+The Einstein frame potential takes the form $V(\phi) = V_0 \tanh^2(\phi / \sqrt{6\alpha})$, where $\alpha$ controls the width of the plateau.
 For small $\alpha$, the predictions approach universal attractor values regardless of the detailed microphysics \cite{Kallosh:2013hoa, Kallosh:2013lkr}.

 The \textbf{D-brane inflation model} with $p = 2$ is motivated by string theory scenarios in which a D3-brane moves in a warped throat geometry.
 The resulting potential typically takes the form $V(\phi) = V_0 \left(1 - (\mu/\phi)^p \right)$, with $\mu$ controlling the scale of brane separation.
 For $p = 2$, this yields a steeper potential that can support inflation under specific initial conditions \cite{Dvali:1998pa, Burgess:2001fx}.